-Consent – do you get it?
+You've heard all about consent, but do you get it?

 Categories:

 In a perfect world, everyone would be empathetic enough and equipped to understand and recognise what is and isn’t consensual.
-But that often isn't how things work out.

-When you're in a relationship, or you think you know what the other person’s thinking, or you just don't want to kill the mood, you might assume or convince yourself that someone's ok with something when they're not.
+When you're in a relationship, or you thinkyou know what the other person’s thinking, or you just don't want to kill the mood, you might assume or convince yourself that someone's ok with something when they're not.

 Putting it plainly, consent is an agreement that happens without manipulation, threats, or head games:

-• Consent is mutual everyone has to agree, regardless of their gender.
+• Consent is mutual – everyone has to agree, regardless of their gender.

 • Consent must be continuous – anyone can stop at any time and can change their mind at any point.